clessn/clessn-blend/Pipelines/Extractors/e_agoraplus-pressreleases-qc/README.md

 }
 ```
 ## Development methodology
 Simply edit code/code.R in RStudio and test your code as usual.  **Do not install package or load libraries** (except for dplyr for %>%) from within your code.
-The package installation is
+The package installation is made manually and remembered busing renv (see below).

 Always call a fonction from a package by prefixing it with ```packagename::```